GC-DWC Haiti Early Childhood Development

 Sessions unpack positive parenting videos, specifically tailored to the Haitian context, that highlight the importance of social care, alternatives to harsh discipline, and reading with one's children.
 Sessions revolve around the following themes: importance of the parent-child relationship; consistent and responsive care; social emotional and cognitive development connection; self-regulation, discipline, and corporal punishment; wellbeing and self-care; and nutrition.

 Pre-Baptism Counseling Sessions and Liturgical Sermons

 A program, developed in close collaboration with local Church leaders and the Archdiocese of Cap-Haitian, to merge science and theology messaging into pre-baptism counseling sessions for parents.

 Programming ensures participating parents receive messages on the synergies of promoting healthy brain development and parental love and care in conjunction with the Catholic belief that all children are beloved children of God.
 Additionally, as concepts align with the liturgical calendar, Church holidays, and feast days, parish priests are encouraged to infuse ECD and positive parenting messaging into their sermons.

 Supplemental Weekend Radio Programming

-A distance-learning SEL and ECD radio education program developed in response to 2020 COVID-19 school closures in Haiti.
+Distance-learning literacy, SEL, and ECD radio education programs developed in response to 2020 COVID-19 school closures and 2022-2023 initial school closures due to sociopolitical issues in Haiti.

 With schools back in session, Notre Dame is adjusting its radio programming to a weekend schedule to provide access to additional learning opportunities for students at home.
 Designed primarily for pre-K through second grade students and their parents and caregivers, each episode incorporates general themes around basic literacy and numeracy, SEL concepts, and parent engagement while following a basic, consistent structure.